-OBJECTIVE OF THE REVISION 1 OF THE NACP
+OBJECTIVE OF THE REVISION 2 OF THE NACP

-In keeping with the agreements reached by ENSREG during its meeting of October 16th 2014, the Spanish Nuclear Safety Council (CSN) hereby issues this revision 1 of the National Action Plan (NAcP) on post-Fukushima measures, with a view to reflecting the implementation status of the said plan.
-In addition, this document shall serve as a basis for discussion during the forthcoming European Peer Review, which will take place during the first four months of 2015 and will culminate in a Workshop to be held in Brussels between 20th and 24th April of that year.
-For the implementation of this process, ENSREG has deemed it necessary for each member country to revise its respective plan and submit it to ENSREG before December 31st 2014.
+In keeping with the agreements reached by ENSREG during its meeting of June 27th 2017, the Spanish Nuclear Safety Council (CSN) hereby issues this revision 2 of the National Action Plan (NAcP) on post-Fukushima measures, with a view to reflecting the implementation status of the said plan.
+Moreover, this document provides an update since the Peer Review Workshop held in Brussels between 20 and 24 April 2015.

-The contents of this revision aim to respond faithfully to the terms of reference set out within the framework of ENSREG, as shown below:
+The contents of this revision aim to respond faithfully to the terms of reference set out within the framework of ENSREG, adapted to the current situation of the Spanish Nuclear Power Plants (NPPs).